League of Women Voters of the Charlottesville Area

 Magisterial Districts

-Action: Support for increasing the number of magisterial districts in the County to an odd number (7 or 9).
-Support for a mix of urban and rural residents in each district, taking into account natural geographic boundaries and communities.
+Action: Support having an odd number of magisterial districts in the counties.
+Support a mix of urban and rural residents in each district when possible, taking into account natural geographic boundaries and communities.

 Reapportionment and Redistricting

-Action: Adhering to the LWV-VA Positions, under the heading “Government” on “Reapportionment and Redistricting,” support local efforts to promote fair state redistricting laws.
-[2020]
+Action: Support local efforts to promote fair state redistricting laws.

-Action: Adhering to the LWV-VA Positions under the heading “Government” relating to Election Laws, support public education on integrity in our local election system and the potential for disruptive disinformation campaigns or voter suppression.
-Work with others, such as local registrars, in assuring accuracy in our voting systems.
-[2022]
+Action: Support public education on integrity in our local election system and the potential for disruptive disinformation campaigns or voter suppression.
+Work with others, such as local registrars, in assuring accuracy in our voting system.

-Support dissemination of local voting information by public announcements and offering nonpartisan candidate forums.
-[2020]
+Support dissemination of local voting information by public announcements and offering non-partisan candidate forums.

-Support use of auditable, recountable voter verified paper ballots marked by hand or, for voters with disabilities, the use of a ballot marking device that produces a paper or card ballot.
-[2023]
+Support use of auditable, re-countable voter verified paper ballots marked by hand or, for voters with disabilities, the use of a ballot marking device that produces a paper or card ballot.

-Action: Adhering to the LWV-VA position under the heading of “Government” relating to Election Laws, support the method (or system) of Ranked Choice Voting (RCV) for local elections which allows all candidates to be ranked.
+Support the method (or system) of Ranked Choice Voting (RCV) for local elections which allows all candidates to be ranked.
 Support citizen education on RCV.
-[2023]

 Transportation

-Action: Support of a balanced transportation system with fixed-route bus service offered day and evening for the entire urban population and, where the need can be demonstrated, fixed-route rural service.
+Action: Support a balanced transportation system with fixed-route bus service offered day and evening for the entire urban population and, where the need can be demonstrated, fixed-route rural service.
 Support of coordinated transportation services.
 Work to implement development of bike paths.
-Monitor traffic patterns and problems in the greater Charlottesville/Albemarle County areas.
+Monitor traffic patterns and problems in the greater Charlottesville areas.

 Climate Change

-Action: Adhering to the position of the LWVUS related to combating climate change, we support inclusion of goals and policies that are consistent with the best available climate science in the plans and decisions adopted by our local governments and the activities of our communities.
-[2020]
+Action: Support inclusion of goals and policies that are consistent with the best available climate science in the plans and decisions adopted by our local governments and the activities of our communities.

 Energy

-Action: Support for environmentally sound policies and activities that promote efficient use and conservation of energy and the use of renewable energy sources, and the reduction of greenhouse gases.
-[Updated 2020]
+Action: Support environmentally sound policies and activities that promote efficient use and conservation of energy and the use of renewable energy sources, and the reduction of greenhouse gases.

 Land Use